Black Mirror: Writing process

 "San Junipero" was the first episode written for Netflix and came from a conscious decision to experiment with the tone of a Black Mirror episode.
 Following this, episodes became more tonally diverse.
 Brooker would send a brief treatment to Netflix and receive feedback before beginning the first draft.
 He wrote some material while standing up, as the slight discomfort discouraged time-wasting; he said that the first draft, the "vomit draft", was always terrible, but had to be written.
 He tried to picture the finished episode while writing and sometimes ran while listening to music as a source of inspiration.
-Brooker said that emotional speeches were easier to write, while sequences with multiple parts were harder.
-Feedback came from Jones and a director or cast member could have a large influence on the script.
+Brooker said that emotional speeches were easier to write, while sequences with many parts were harder.
+Feedback that came from Jones and a director or cast member could have a large influence on the script.
 Additionally, Brooker and Jones were involved in all aspects of production process, observing the filming and participating in the editing room where possible.
 They pointed out logical inconsistencies and worked on the details of technological user interfaces.
 Brooker said that the final edit could allow aspects that were not working to be fixed, or for introduction of overlooked ideas.

 The episode "The Entire History of You" was written by Jesse Armstrong.
 William Bridges is co-credited on both "Shut Up and Dance" and "USS Callister" and Brooker's wife Konnie Huq received a co-credit on "Fifteen Million Merits".
-For these episodes, Brooker did not write in the same room as his colleagues, instead generally working remotely.
+For these episodes, Brooker did not write in the same room as his colleagues.
 One person would write the first draft and they would then iterate between feedback and re-writing.
 On "Nosedive", Michael Schur wrote the first half of the script and Rashida Jones wrote the second half, based on ideas and a story outline from Brooker.
+"Demon 79" was co-written by Brooker and Bisha K. Ali.